HugoMatilla/Refactoring-Summary/readme.md

 ### Lazy Class
 A class that isn't doing enough to pay for itself should be eliminated.
 ### Speculative Generality
-All sorts of hooks and special cases to handle things that aren't required
+All sorts of hooks and special cases to handle things that aren't required.
 ### Temporary Field
 An instance variable that is set only in certain circumstances.
 ### Message Chain